Your captions look perfect inside CapCut.

 - Change from “Smooth” or “Linear” to “Hold” (stepped)

-- This forces constant value, eliminates interpolation calculation
+- This forces a constant value, eliminating interpolation calculation

 Step 3: Add buffer keyframes